top of page

 The Discovery and Naming of Pink Noise

 Pink noise was first identified in the early 20th century during studies of electronic circuits and signal processing.
 The term "pink noise" was coined later to describe the sound's spectral density, which decreases by 3 decibels per octave.
-This naming convention relates to the analogy with light: just as pink light contains more red (lower frequency) wavelengths, pink noise emphasizes lower sound frequencies.
+This naming convention relates to the analogy with light.
+Just as pink light contains more red (lower frequency) wavelengths, pink noise emphasizes lower sound frequencies.

 How Pink Noise Works